Frequently Asked Questions

 How do you choose who to help?

 We are happy to serve all self-identified women.
 Clients are referred to us by employment and job training agencies as well as community organizations.
 You can see a list of some of the agencies we have worked with on our Access Services page.
 We also accept referrals from private individuals who either know someone or are personally in need of our services.
 Find out more about our appointment process.

-We want to provide our clients with up-to-date, stylish clothing any women would be happy to wear to work or an interview.
-Our clients go on to work in a variety of job settings, including offices, hospitals, non-profits, restaurants, retailers, schools and childcare centres, while others need clothing for daily life or events such as meeting with a prospective landlord, attending a workshop or networking event, or going back to school.
+We want to provide our clients with up-to-date, stylish clothing any woman would be happy to wear.
+Some of our clients go on to work in a variety of job settings, including offices, hospitals, non-profits, restaurants, retailers, schools and childcare centres, while others need clothing for daily life or events such as meeting with a prospective landlord, attending a workshop or networking event, or going back to school.
 As a result, we look for a wide range of clothing.
 Please make sure your clothing donations are current fashions and clean, with no rips, runs or stains.
-We also welcome donations of gently used shoes, purses, classic jewelry and new undergarments.
+We also welcome donations of gently used shoes, purses, classic jewelry, and new undergarments.
 Even items such as a portfolio in which to bring resumes to an interview are helpful.
 Please note that we have limited storage space, so we ask that you be selective in choosing just a few of the best items you have to donate.
 Note that we are most often in need of clothing at opposite ends of the size scale – sizes 0-4 and sizes 18-plus – and shoes in larger sizes (9, 10 and larger).
 Book your clothing donation appointment now.

 How can I make a financial contribution?

 What does the organization do with clothes it cannot use?